jerrrywang/CoEdit/README.md

 Why?
 Real time editing in the browser (eg: Google Docs) hogs memory and begins to slow down computers when multiple documents are open.
-CoEdit is designed to provide be a of Google Docs (users; real-time, rich editing; access, edit, and share docs) but on the desktop.
+CoEdit is a clone of Google Docs (users; real-time, rich editing; access, edit, and share docs) but on the desktop.

 Technologies used: <b>React.js, Electron.js, Socket.io, Draft.js, MongoDB, Passport.js</b>.
 Styling is done with Material UI.